mdahardy/bias-amplification/README.md

 ## Analyses

-In the analyses/ directory, running `$ make results` will generate all the statistics and plots used in the paper.
+In the analyses/ directory, running `$ make results` will generate all the statistics and plots used in the paper by running the scripts below.
 Statistics are saved in analyses/stats/ as TeX files, and plots in analyses/plots/.

-### Statistical analyses
+### Analysis scripts
 * Experiment 1 main analyses: [e1_main_analyses.r](analyses/experiment_1/e1_main_analyses.R)
 * Experiment 1 exploratory analyses: [e1_exploratory_analyses.r](analyses/experiment_1/e1_exploratory_analyses.R)
 * Experiment 1 IRT model: [bias_irt_model.r](analyses/experiment_1/bias_irt_model.R)